polyswarm/autopsy-module/README.md

 ## Get Your API Key

-The PolySwarm Autopsy Module requires an API Key to get valid responses from PolySwarm.
+The PolySwarm Autopsy Module requires an API Key to send requests to PolySwarm.
 You can get an API key from PolySwarm at [https://polyswarm.network](https://polyswarm.network)

 1. Sign up for an account with PolySwarm on polyswarm.network